Review: In 'The Gentlemen' director Guy Ritchie finally returns to his roots

 Courtesy of STX Entertainment

 For the past decade, filmmaker Guy Ritchie has been making films to appease the studio system.
-Long gone were the days of the bare knuckle fist fights of “Snatch” or “Lock, Stock, and Barrell,” the UK born director made the fun “Sherlock Holmes” movies, he gave Armie Hammer and Henry Cavil meaty roles in the descent “The Man From U.N.C.L.E” and then took major steps back, creatively, with the forgettable “King Arthur: The Legend of the Sword.”
+Long gone were the days of the bare knuckle fist fights of “Snatch” or “Lock, Stock, and Barrell,” the UK born director made the fun “Sherlock Holmes” movies, he gave Armie Hammer and Henry Cavil meaty roles in the decent “The Man From U.N.C.L.E” and then took major steps back, creatively, with the forgettable “King Arthur: The Legend of the Sword.”
 But the biggest conundrum of his career arrived when he was announced as the helmer of Disney’s live action “Aladdin” remake.
 Granted, “Aladdin” was a monstrous hit and gave Ritchie the biggest film of his career, you could sense the filmmaker was desperate to return to his signature style.
 And I think that ultimately paved the way for him to return to top form in his latest “The Gentlemen” a motion picture that requires a certain appetite for how Ritchie operates.

 “The Gentlemen” is cut from the same cloth as “Snatch”- with its clever homages of old-school East End wankers, 1990s swagger, snarky dialogue, and intertwining narratives so convoluted and all over the place, you almost need a flow chart to keep track of the madness.
 But that’s Ritchie’s world, and he’s missed it, made obvious by utilizing every opportunity he can to have actors sling F bombs and inject “C***t” into just about every sentence.